robbintt/outlines/praxes/exercise-heart-rate-reference.md

 1. Target Heart rate is 70%-85% of Max Heart Rate: 120 * (70% to 85%) + 66 = 150 - 168 BPM
     - You want to spend your workout in this range... but how much time at each part of the range?
 I like to alternate every 5 min for 25 min.
     - I tend to stick closer to 146 right now, I consider 154 to be a really heavy workout.
     - I hit this something like 8 minutes into the workout?
-Measure what is a comfortable and natural ramp.
+I measure what is a comfortable and natural ramp.

 1. Minimum Exercise Heart Rate is 60% of Max Heart Rate: 186 * 60% = 112 bpm
-	- I easily hit this and warm out quite comfortably to 120 BPM within a few minutes
+	- I easily hit this and warm up quite comfortably to 120 BPM within a few minutes
-	- I think this is too low, but it is for mild exercise at 35-40 mins.
+	- I think this is too low, but it is for mild exercise at 150 minutes per week
+	- If I did moderate exercise I would do 150 mins per week, or 50 minutes per session at 120 BPM.

 ### Calculate Target Heart Rate Range: with General Method

 This method takes into account age only and NOT resting heart rate.
-Lets check target against the other method at some regular ages.
+Lets check target against the resting method at some regular ages.
 These ranges are a lot broader and don't go nearly as high.

 - 20 YRS : `(220-20)*.7` to `(220-20)*.85` = 140-170
 - 30 YRS : `(220-20)*.7` to `(220-20)*.85` = 133-162